Iran says two border crossings to Iraq closed because of unrest in Iraq

-DUBAI (Reuters) - Two border crossings to Iraq, including one widely used by Iranian pilgrims, have been closed because of unrest in Iraq, the semi-official news agency Mehr quoted Iran’s border guards commander as saying on Thursday.
+DUBAI (Reuters) - Two border crossings between Iran and Iraq, including one due to be used by hundreds of thousands of Shi’ite Muslim worshippers at an annual pilgrimage this month, have been closed because of unrest in Iraq, Iran’s border guards said on Thursday.

+Anti-government protests have turned violent in recent days in Iraq, with at least 18 people reported killed.

-General Qasem Rezaei said the Khosravi and Chazabeh crossings had been closed since late Wednesday, Mehr reported.
+Iranian border guards commander General Qasem Rezaei said the Khosravi and Chazabeh crossings had been closed since late Wednesday, Iran’s semi-official Mehr news agency reported.

 A senior Iranian pilgrimage official told state television that the Khosravi border crossing was closed, but other crossings were open ahead of an annual Shi’ite Muslim pilgrimage in Iraq.